arvigeus/AZ-204/Topics/Containers.md

 Scopes:

-- Revision-scope changes trigger a new revision when you deploy your app (trigger: changing [properties.template](https://learn.microsoft.com/en-us/azure/container-apps/azure-resource-manager-api-spec?tabs=arm-template#propertiestemplate))
+- Revision-scope changes via `az containerapp update` trigger a new revision when you deploy your app (trigger: changing [properties.template](https://learn.microsoft.com/en-us/azure/container-apps/azure-resource-manager-api-spec?tabs=arm-template#propertiestemplate))
 - Application-scope changes are globally applied to all revisions.
 A new revision isn't created (trigger: changing [properties.configuration](https://learn.microsoft.com/en-us/azure/container-apps/azure-resource-manager-api-spec?tabs=arm-template#propertiesconfiguration))

 ### [Secrets](https://learn.microsoft.com/en-us/azure/container-apps/manage-secrets?tabs=azure-cli)

-Secrets are scoped to an application, outside of any specific revision of an application.
+Secrets are scoped to an application (`az containerapp create`), outside of any specific revision of an application.
 Once secrets are defined at the application level, secured values are available to container apps.
 Adding, removing, or changing secrets doesn't generate new revisions.
+Apps need to be restarted to reflect updates.

 Defining secrets: `--secrets "queue-connection-string=<CONNECTION_STRING>"`